udacity/CarND-Behavioral-Cloning-P3/README.md

 python video.py run1
 ```

-Create a video based on images found in the `run1` directory.
-The name of the video will be name of the directory following by `'.mp4'`, so, in this case the video will be `run1.mp4`.
+Creates a video based on images found in the `run1` directory.
+The name of the video will be the name of the directory followed by `'.mp4'`, so, in this case the video will be `run1.mp4`.

-Optionally one can specify the FPS (frames per second) of the video:
+Optionally, one can specify the FPS (frames per second) of the video:

 ```sh
 python video.py run1 --fps 48
 ```

-The video will run at 48 FPS.
+Will run the video at 48 FPS.
 The default FPS is 60.

 #### Why create a video